 To change the glass, you will first need to remove the door.
 To do this you need to lever up the bottom door pin and this will have a small head on it.
 When this is removed, the door will drop down and pull away.
+Note: On newer models there is a small Alen key thread pinching this pin in place.
+This will need removing before the pin can be removed.
 When removed, lay down the door with the handle facing down.
 Begin removing the small glass clips.
 When removed you can take the old glass out and pop the new one in.
 When in place, ensure it is making good contact with the fire rope.
 If that has been checked, you can re-attach the clips and gently pinch them up.
 Overtightening these clips can cause the glass to break.